Sometimes I can't believe the things that come out of Bryan's mouth.

 I know that this post has been crazy long but I really wanted to inform you guys about some of the problems I encountered so that you could avoid them when trying these out.
 These are actually really cool and easy to use once you get the hang of it, and I don't want anyone to get discouraged because it takes time to perfect.
 Now that I know how to use them, I absolutely love these things and will probably invest in another set in the near future (the REAL ones this time ;)

+I don't even know why or how but somehow I started watching old music videos on the youtube.
 What should have been a 5 minute recess has escalated into an hour long trek to rediscover ALL of my pre-teen feels.
+And dudes, they are FOR REALS.

 So today, I'm going to share a song that I played on repeat for DAYS when I was a kid.